1. What is Cardiff Met's free airport welcome service

-This is a free service arranged by the International Office.
+This is a free service arranged by the Global Student Advisory Service.
 If you decide to take advantage of this, transport will be organised to take you from your airport of arrival to your accommodation free of charge.

 3. How do I book this service?

 In order to book a space on one of our airport welcome services please complete the

 Please ensure that you complete the form by the relevant deadline date so that arrangements can be made for you.
 Once you have submitted your online form, you will receive an email to confirm that your space has been booked as well as further instructions.
 Please note that specific details of your airport transfer will be sent to you by email about a week before you are due to arrive.
 If you do not inform the international office of your arrival details, there will be no arrangements made for you.
 Please contact the International Office if you have any queries:

 4. What should I do if my flight information changes?